samsiljee/MS_sonification/Essay.md

 Does this mean that the audible interference patterns are what the data really, truely sounds like?
 Does this have implications for conventional mass-spectrometry data analysis?
 I suppose it's already in use, as at least in proteomics MS2 order scans we look at the intervals between peaks more-so than absolute m/z values.
+Another interesting observation is that the tones very very slowly change in dynamics over time.
+Unfortunately the computation memory and time required with my current code is very large, so I haven't been able to generate tones longer than a minute or so, but there are subtle shifts in the beats.
+This is more apparent in the more complex spectra, but unfortunately those are also more complex to synthesise!
+It may well be worth working out a new method, perhaps by writing every sinewave to a .txt file before combining in order to compute longer tones for more complex spectra.

 ## Piece synthesis
 The first test data, "1e6_phospho_converted.mzML" is from a test of sample extraction, phosphopeptide enrichment, and methods of running the mass spectrometer in July 2022.